Skip to main content

 Advantages of the Direct Loan

 • It carries low origination fees.
-Fees range from $0 and up.
+Fees can be as low as $0.
 Many other loans have significantly higher fees.

 • Repayment of the loan does not begin until you graduate or drop below half-time status.